mykeln/teslaprep/model_y_checklist.md

 1. [ ] Check center console cover slide operation and middle/rear compartment lights
 1. [ ] Check glovebox opening and closing functions (and lighting)
 1. [ ] Check seat all position controls
+1. [ ] Check that both front sets don't squeak when moving (check all directions of motion)
 1. [ ] Check driver and passenger footwell lighting
 1. [ ] Check steering wheel control lights (they may need to be enabled in Driver settings)
 1. [ ] Test connectivity of wireless phone charger
+1. [ ] Test connectivity in both USB-C ports in center console
+1. [ ] Test 12 volt DC receptable in center console has power
+1. [ ] Test the HVAC and listen for strange noises on both hot and cold settings

 ### Infotainment inspection
 1. [ ] Test the sound system to ensure all speakers are working (move fade/balance to all four points to verify)